MohamedaliAl-Hasiniani/Portfolio/README.md

 [Order information](Order_Information.png) This is the information on who ordered what product

-[Summary Table](Summary_Table.png) This gives a summary of how many products were sold in each country
+[Summary Table](Summary_Table.png) This gives a summary of how many products were sold in each country, and what segment of the country

 **Tableau**